Freeriding & Ski touring

 The right equipment

-In addition to the right clothing, every freerider and ski tourer should have complete safety equipment that they can also use:
+In addition to the right clothing, every freerider and ski tourer should have a complete set of safety equipment that they know how to use:

 • avalanche beacon